Maximizer02/maximum-brainfuck/README.md

 # Maximum Brainfuck

 ### Summary
-This is my take on extending the Brainfuk interpreter beyond the rather limited default functionalities.
+This is my take on extending the Brainfuck interpreter beyond the rather limited default functionalities.
 Mbf is a complete superset of Brainfuck, meaning that the Mbf interpreter can handle all standard brainfuck code but is able to do more with the extended character set.

 ### Basic Brainfuck